stark1tty/awesome-PhD/README.md

 ### Public Outreach and Citizen Science
 - [CITIZENSCIENCE.GOV](https://www.citizenscience.gov/): CitizenScience.gov is an official government website designed to accelerate the use of crowdsourcing and citizen science across the U.S. government.
 The site provides a portal to three key components: a catalog of federally supported citizen science projects, a toolkit to assist federal practitioners with designing and maintaining their projects, and a gateway to a community of hundreds of citizen science practitioners and coordinators across government as called for in the Crowdsourcing and Citizen Science Act of 2016 (15 USC 3724).
-- [THE CONVERSATION](https://theconversation.com/become-an-author): A popular, widely republished, free, public magazine where researchers can communicate their findings in their own words.
-To be published by The Conversation you must be currently employed as a researcher or academic with a university or research institution.
-PhD candidates under supervision by an academic can write for us, but we don’t currently publish articles from Masters students.
 - [INATURALIST](https://www.inaturalist.org/): iNaturalist provides a place to record and organize nature findings, meet other nature enthusiasts, and learn about the natural world.
 - [SCAN THE WORLD](https://www.myminifactory.com/scantheworld/): Scan the World is the world’s largest ecosystem of free-to-download, 3D printable objects of cultural significance.
 - [SKYPE A SCIENTIST](https://www.skypeascientist.com/): Organisation that connects scientists like you with educators and other parties needing speakers.
 - [ROUNDUPS AND RAPID REACTIONS](https://www.sciencemediacentre.org/working-with-us/for-journalists/roundups-for-journalists/): When a story breaks – whether it’s the latest flu epidemic, health scare or a potential nuclear crisis – the SMC persuades leading experts to drop everything and engage with the story, then contacts journalists at all the major news outlets to offer those experts for interviews or immediate comment.